vagabond0079/lab-26-cowsay/README.md

 * **src/style/main.scss** -- conating the froned code

 #### Feature Tasks
+Create the following components
+###### App
+* Should contain the entire application's view and state
+* Should have a property on the state called content
-* Create a React app with a single app component called app, that contains the following
+* Should create a view with the followwing display
- * a button that when clicked adds cowsay cow with lorem ipsum text to the App components state as **content**
+  * A heading with the tilte `Genorate Cowsay Lorem`
+  * A Button that displays `click me`
+    * onClick the button should genorate new content on the app state useing cowsay and faker
- * a pre tag that displays the **content** stored on the App's state
+  * A pre tag that displays the App's state's content

 ####  Documentation
 Write a description of the project in your README.md